-- Select the drive(s) you want to cut.
+- 1. Select the drive(s) you want to cut.
 See How to Select Drives for selection methods.

 - 2. Choose one of the following methods to issue the Cut command:

 - Click the button on the standard toolbar.

 - Select Edit | Cut Drive(s) from the menu.

 - Press <Ctrl + X>.

 - Right-click and select Cut Drive(s).

-- Cutting a drive in Drive List view cuts the file data for the drive.
-If the actual data is different than the file data when a cut command is selected, you will be prompted to decide if actual data should replace the file data before the cut takes place. - If the selected drive(s) have outputs overridden, an additional message will be displayed. - See Cut Drive with Overridden Outputs
+• Cutting a drive in Drive List view cuts the file data for the drive.
+If the actual data is different than the file data when a cut command is selected, you will be prompted to decide if actual data should replace the file data before the cut takes place.
+The following dialog will be displayed:

+• If the selected drive(s) have outputs overridden, an additional message will be displayed:

+See Cut Drive with Overridden Outputs